 2. Cinematography: Theory and Practice: Image Making for Cinematographers and Directors by Blain Brown

 If you’re looking for a book that contains an entire conceptual overview of cinematography, then look no further!
 This is your go-to guide.

 The diagrams that are included are all up-to-date and contain a discussion of newer film and video formats.
 One basic advantage of this book is that it has bridged the gap between traditional and contemporary aspects of cinematography.

 Cinematography: Theory and Practice explains some of the rules that were used in the old days and their integration with new technological advancements like digital video.

-The book also includes information on both the basic and advanced levels of cinematography to cater for all levels of filmmakers.
-This is truly a one-size-fits-all solution, if that’s what you’re looking for!
+The book also includes information on both the basic and advanced levels of cinematography to cater to all levels of filmmakers.
+This is truly a one-size-fits-all solution if that’s what you’re looking for!

 If you’re looking for a book that covers the entire art of cinematography, then you definitely need to add this to your collection.

 What Are Books For Cinematographers?